IGkougkousis/70-762CheatSheet/70-762 Cheat Sheet.md

 Questions with the same scenario:

 - 89-91 Azure SQL Database Tiers.
-- 92-94 Query using nonclustered index takes too long to complete.
+- 92-94, 117 Query using nonclustered index takes too long to complete.
 - 111, 114 `TODO: This is similar to questions before 89, need to update`
 - 115 `TODO: This is similar to questions before 89, need to update`
+- 116 `TODO: This is similar to questions before 89, need to update`

 Unique questions: